VACCHO is governed by a Board of Directors who represent our Members and the Aboriginal and Torres Strait Islander Community in Victoria.

 She was appointed the CEO of Mallee District Aboriginal Services (MDAS) in 2020.

-The Victorian Aboriginal Community Controlled Health Organisation (VACCHO) would like to pay tribute to Members and...
+The Victorian Aboriginal Community Controlled Health Organisation (VACCHO) are extremely disappointed to learn of...